 - 1. Place the battery in its compartment. - 2.
+Connect the positive battery lead first, then connect the negative battery lead by installing their bolt.

+- 1. Positive battery lead (red)

+- 2. Negative battery lead (black)

-Connect the positive battery lead first, then connect the negative battery lead by installing their bolt. - Install the battery holding plate by installing the bolts, and then hook the band to secure the owner's tool kit. - 4.
-Install the seat.
-(See page 4-10.)
+- Install the battery holding plate by installing the bolts, and then hook the band to secure the owner's tool kit.

+- 4. Install the seat.
+(See page 4-11.)